-Physiotherapy: When will the NDIS cover it?
+Physiotherapy: Does the NDIS cover it?

 Physiotherapists can help you to be more active, move better and manage pain.
 They can also support participation in sports and recreation activities.